dbalatero/light-phone-sms-gateway/README.md

 This adds a simple SMS gateway that Light Phone 2 (or any phone with SMS for that matter) can ping with useful commands.

+This is meant to fill any functionality gaps missing from the phone while the Light Phone team works on adding things like directions.

 * [Setup](#setup)
 * [Cost](#cost)
 * [Supported Commands](#supported-commands)